How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Heavy-Duty Trucks and Diesels

-Target: Under 150,000 miles (diesels regularly exceed 300,000 miles with proper care)
+Common target: Under 150,000 miles (diesels can exceed 300,000 miles with proper care)

 Performance and Luxury Vehicles

-Target: Under 60,000 miles (these engines often have higher maintenance requirements)
+Common target: Under 60,000 miles (these engines often have higher maintenance requirements)

 Older Vehicles (10+ years)

-Target: Match or slightly exceed current vehicle mileage for cost-effectiveness
+Common approach: Match or slightly exceed current vehicle mileage for cost-effectiveness

 Red Flags: When to Avoid an Engine Regardless of Mileage